The three organisations hoped to understand drivers of engagement and reduce barriers to participation.

-We kept the research cost-effective by conducting qualitative fieldwork on-site, which also allowed non-visitors to experience the venues; and by conducting our quant survey amongst members of an online panel.
+We kept the research cost-effective by conducting fieldwork on-site, which also allowed non-visitors to experience the venues; and by conducting our quant survey amongst an online panel.

-We uncovered an attitudinal segmentation of visitors, which helped each venue decide where to place the most effort; and we were able to provide both immediate and longer-term strategic recommendations to improve engagement and footfall.
+We produced an attitudinal segmentation of visitors, which helped each venue decide where to place the most effort; and we were able to provide both immediate and longer-term strategic recommendations to improve engagement and footfall.

 Alongside the visitor research we listened to the needs of schools’ educational visit organisers, so that we could recommend practical measures to increase participation in education programmes across the three venues.

-We were able to explain how brand reputation, positioning and product, as well as the purchase experience, were influencing potential owners – what was working well to create and reinforce an emotional connection, and where they were allowing potential buyers to drop out of the process
+We were able to explain how brand reputation, positioning and product, as well as the purchase experience, were influencing potential owners – what was working well to create and reinforce an emotional connection, and where potential buyers were dropping out of the process

-We were able to provide suggestions for effective but simple tactical tweaks to the sales experience, as well as broader strategic recommendations to improve demand
+We provided suggestions for effective but simple tactical tweaks to the sales experience, as well as broader strategic recommendations to improve demand

 An education client had never had a marketing strategy (or member of staff responsible for marketing).
-They didn’t know where to start, so Muse Research came in.
-We conducted face to face interviews with a range of members of staff, and focus groups amongst students.
-The output was an analysis of the College’s strengths and weaknesses, and how best to harness them to aid recruitment
+They didn’t know where to start, and that is where Muse Research came in.
+We conducted face to face interviews with members of staff, and focus groups amongst students.
+The output was an analysis of the College’s perceived values and communications, and how best to harness its strengths to aid recruitment

 “Your report was excellent – well done! …Very good, insightful and succinct analysis of where we are at, where we need to be and how to get there” – Fiona Larden, Principal, Fircroft College of Adult Education